 It is an enjoyable existence, one where uncles are supermen, playing for the town’s football team is the highest honour and wasps are a delicacy.
 Apart from that last one, it isn’t too far from my own.
-The dead remain in close proximity to the living, as in other parts of Asia.
+He is ‘From the Land of Green Ghosts’ because the dead remain in close proximity to the living, as in other parts of Asia.
 Death is not something to fear, but more a move to the next stage of life.
 These words from a funeral which was a blend of Catholic and traditional rites,

 Well done, my boy.
 Well done, Peter Yew, for you have made us proud.
 You have finished your hunting.
 Enjoy being with our ancestors for ever; enjoy the banquet with them.
 They await you, and we will join you when the time comes.
 Meanwhile tell our ancestors about us, tell them to help us, and to protect us from the evil powers.
 Ask them to make our land fertile, to bring good weather and rains for us, to make our women fertile.
 Go my son, go, back to our ancestors.
 May your journey be gentle and your soul as bright as the stars.

-That was one of the particular passages of the book that I read more than once.
+That was one of the particular passages of From the Land of Green Ghosts that I read more than once.
 What better words could be said at the end of a life cut short but one that was lived well.